ourtownrentals/geocore-s3image/README.md

 2. Place the contents of `src` into `addons/s3image` under the root of your [GeoCore] install.
 3. Install and enable the addon from the GeoCore admin panel.
+4. Configure S3 from the addon's settings page.

 ## Source Code